 How Do I Become a Certified Travel Associate?

 Explore the career requirements for a certified travel associate career.
 Get the facts about education requirements, certification, salary and job outlook to determine if this is the right career for you.
-Schools offering Travel & Tourism degrees can also be found in these popular choices.

 What Is a Certified Travel Associate?